forderud/WindowsManagement/README.md

 Notes:
 * Inventory all MSIX apps for all users of a Windows device.
 * Suports MSIX app installation ffrom an arbitrary `PackageUri` with certificate-based authentication.
-* [EnterpriseModernAppManagement CSP](https://learn.microsoft.com/en-us/windows/client-management/mdm/enterprisemodernappmanagement-csp) (unfortunately seem limited to MSIX-packaged apps)
+* The associated [EnterpriseModernAppManagement CSP](https://learn.microsoft.com/en-us/windows/client-management/mdm/enterprisemodernappmanagement-csp) unfortunately seem to be limited to MSIX-packaged apps.
+I suspect this is the reason for InTune deploying a dedicated `Microsoft.Management.Services.IntuneWindowsAgent.exe` agent.

 ## Device Update management
 [Mobile device management (MDM) for device updates](https://learn.microsoft.com/en-us/windows/client-management/device-update-management)